Who's eligible for NZ Super?

 Here are the current NZ Super rates.

+If you're eligible, you can apply for NZ Super three months before you turn 65.
 There’s a form on the Work and Income website, or Work and Income can be reached on 0800 552 002.

 Can you still get NZ Super if you’re heading overseas?

 Probably.
 Being away from New Zealand for less than 26 weeks is generally fine.
 If it’s more than that, or you’re moving away permanently, the amount you receive could be less than you would get if you stayed in New Zealand, and will depend on which country you are in.